monowar-mukul/OracleDBMonitoring/session_history_info.md

 GROUP BY C.SQL_TEXT, B.NAME;
 ```

-### 6. Top Sessions on CPU in the Last 15 Minutes
+### Top CPU Consuming Sessions (Last 15 Minutes)

-This query returns the top sessions that have consumed the most CPU time in the last 15 minutes.
+Returns the top 10 sessions with highest CPU consumption in the last 15 minutes.

 ```sql
 SELECT * FROM (